 Maybe you'd like to get a bit of fresh air with your exercise (or just don't want your living room to smell like stale sweat when you're done).
 There is still no need to blow a wad of cash on CrossFit lessons.
 Check your city's Parks and Rec department for listings of local open spaces, as well as free or low-cost classes and volunteering opportunities.
 The Calisthenics Parks organization maintains a similar database of publicly accessible fitness stations, trail runs and outdoor exercise areas all over the world.

-Get your soon-to-be-fit butt down to the local park, public pool, dog run or playground.
-As long as the children's area isn't swarming with kids and toddlers, which you can easily avoid by going in the early morning or late afternoon, you should have the run of the place.
+Get your soon-to-be-fit butt down to the local park or playground (if yours is still open).
+In the age of quarantine, it’s best to go in the early morning or late afternoon to avoid coming into contact with others.
 Those chin-up stands and monkey bars that kicked your ass during the President's Challenge are just as difficult as you remember them, if not more so, now that you're pushing an adult's weight around.
 As the video below from Art of Manliness demonstrates, there are plenty of challenging bodyweight exercises you can do in a playground.

 Should you choose to train in the great outdoors, you'll do well to pick up a few extra pieces of equipment.
-Workout gloves, like this set from Trideer ($14), are a must.
+Workout gloves, like this set from Simari ($17), are a must.
 You don't know where those monkey bars have been.
 You'll also need to stay hydrated, so be sure to pack a water bottle.
-Kleen Kanteen offers stainless steel bottles ($15-plus) that are practically indestructible under normal conditions.
+Kleen Kanteen offers stainless steel bottles ($15) that are practically indestructible under normal conditions.
 I picked one up in 2011 and it's still my daily carry.
 Or if you want a lightweight plastic option, Nalgene has a BPA-free widemouth bottle for just $10.